-The implementation of a second fuel bladder system and basing a plane at the Atlin Airstrip resulted in 99 fewer flights during 2023 (19,657km) and eliminated the need for 1365 45-gallon drums.
-Not only has the potential for fuel spills been significantly reduced, but a combined total of \$472,840 in flights and metal drum costs have been saved.
+The implementation of a second fuel bladder system and basing a plane at the Atlin Airstrip resulted in 99 fewer flights during 2023 (19,657km) and eliminated the need for 1365 forty-five-gallon drums.
+Not only has this lowered the project's carbon footprint and significantly reduced the potential for fuel spills, but a combined total of \$472,840 in flights and metal drum costs have been saved.